Medical Journal Digest

 What does The Monday Clinical Brief cost?

 £20 per year, with a four-week free trial.
-It covers 31 specialties and delivers the five most important peer-reviewed papers in your chosen specialty every Monday morning.
+It covers 31 specialties and delivers every new peer-reviewed paper published that week in your chosen specialty's five highest-impact journals, every Monday morning.

 Stay on top of the evidence